Asymptotic escape rates and limiting distributions for multimodal maps: Construction of extensions and preliminary results

-We fix $z$ and make a special choice of $\ve_0$ below.
-We will then choose $L \in \mathbb{N}$ to obtain uniform control of the complexity of the tail of a Hofbauer extension with the cardinality of the cuts at most the cardinality of the critical set plus $5\deg (f)$.
-This is relevant for the constants appearing in Theorem~\ref{thm:tails}.
+We fix $z$ and at the beginning of Section~\ref{ssec:uniform}, we will choose the relevant quantities in the following order.
+First, we will choose $L$ according to Theorem~\ref{thm:tails}, which will provide uniform control on the complexity of the tail of the Hofbauer extension and will depend only on the cardinality of the critical set plus $5 \deg(f)$.
+Next, we will choose $\ve_0^*$ according to \eqref{eq:eps_0}, then finally we choose $\ve_0 \le \ve_0^*$, which will fix the return domain $Y$, and work with $0 < \ve < \ve_0$ as the variable size of the hole.

 \underline{$\hat I_z=\hat I(\Crit_{z})$}.
 Let $\Crit_{z}$ denote the expanded critical set, i.e., $\Crit\cup\{f^{-1}z\}$.
 Next, consider the partition $\P_L=\P_L(\Crit_z)$ of $I$ into $L$-cylinders with endpoints at $\{ f^{-j}(y): y \in \Crit_z, 0 \le j \le L \}$.
 We choose